avalur/avalur/README.md

 ### Hi, I'm Alex 👋

-Lecturer, Researcher and Data Scientist with 8+ years of experience in data science, analysis, and educational programs for the IT industry.
+Lecturer, Researcher and Data Scientist with over nine years of experience in data science, analysis, and educational programs for the tech industry.

 - **Lecturer and Researcher** at [JetBrains](https://www.jetbrains.com), Education and Research
 - **ex-Head of ML programs** at [Yandex](https://ya.ru), [Yandex Data School](https://github.com/yandexdataschool)